Maschette/SOmap/README.md

 SOmap <img src="man/figures/logo.png" align="right" />
 ======================================================

 The goal of SOmap is to make publication quality round Southern Ocean maps in polar projections with little effort.
+This package is still very much a work in progress contact me with any questions.

 Installation
 ------------